vecma-project/EasyVVUQ-QCGPJ/docs/api.rst

-Please note that this functionality may be not sufficient for more advanced scenarios (for example if input files are updated during an execution) and those for which the overhead of the mechanism is not acceptable.
+Please note that this functionality may be not sufficient for more advanced scenarios (for example if input files are updated during an execution) and those for which the overhead of the built-in mechanism is not acceptable.
 In such cases, the more optimal logic of resume may need to be provided on a level of the actual code of a task.

 External Encoders